You will learn how to set up and moderate diaries and bulletin boards in Quallie.

 Examples:

-- We hope you have received our test package of XYZ spices.
-Could you prepare a quick dinner using the spices, then describe how it went and take a few photos of the result?
+- We hope youâve received our test package of XYZ spices.
+Please prepare a quick dinner using the spices, describe your experience, and share a few photos of the result.

-How to create a new Diary/Blog activity
+2. How to add a new diary activity

-How to moderate Diaries / Blogs
+How to moderate diaries

 Your project can have one or many activities for respondents.
 Each activity is represented by one page in the activity menu.
 The list of activities is displayed on the project overview page, or you can visit the separate admin section called Pages.

-You as the moderator can see everything that respondents have submitted.
-Even the draft posts that a respondent hasnât published yet are visible to you.
-You can also add comments, likes, or dislikes to everyoneâs post.
+As the moderator, you can see everything respondents have submitted â including draft posts they havenât published yet.
+You can also add comments, likes, or dislikes to any post.

 Letâs look at the front-end view.
 Here is how a new diary task looks from the respondentâs perspective: